Extension groups between atoms in abelian categories: Chasing extensions

-Thus $\eta$ is also sent to a nonzero element of $F(H')$.
+Thus $\eta$ is also sent to zero in $F(H')$.
 This contradicts what we showed above for an arbitrary nonzero subobject of $L_{0}/L'$.
 Therefore $\zeta$ is sent to a nonzero element of $F(\alpha)$.
 This completes the proof. \end{proof}